What is an EMG Test?

 The EMG Lab is on the 7th floor of University Hospital.
 When you arrive for your appointment, after checking in at Patient Registration on the main floor, go to the 7th floor Outpatient Department.
 The receptionist will notify the EMG Lab that you have arrived.

-University Hospital has an eight-storey parking facility.
+University Hospital has an eight-story parking facility.
 Information on the parking rates and methods of payment can be found here.
 Read only the first section, for University Hospital.

 Please note: the parking garage for visitors is on the west side of Perth Drive (the same side as the hospital).